patientwin/dental-starter/src/content/services/emergency-dentistry.md

 ---
-title: "Emergency Dentistry"
+name: "Emergency Dentistry"
+slug: "emergency-dentistry"
 category: "general"
+tagline: "Same-day help for pain, breaks, and urgent needs."
-heroTagline: "Same-day relief for tooth pain, chips, or swelling."
+summary: "Fast relief for dental pain, chips, and unexpected issues—call and we’ll prioritize your visit."
-shortDescription: "Prompt exams and treatment plans to stop pain and protect your smile."
-seoTitle: "Emergency Dentist in Sampletown, MI"
-seoDescription: "Call BrightSide Dental Studio for same-day emergency dental care in Sampletown—pain relief, chipped teeth, infections."
-featured: false
+featured: true
-order: 4
+order: 3
 ---

-Dental emergencies happen without warning.
-We reserve time for urgent visits to diagnose, relieve pain, and protect your tooth.
-We’ll guide you on next steps over the phone and see you as soon as possible.
+Dental emergencies happen.
+Call us for quick help with toothaches, chips, lost fillings, or swelling.
+We’ll get you comfortable fast and create a clear plan for lasting relief.